hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 - ✅ Change the value of blendshapes.
 - ✅ Change float values in material properties.
 - ✅ Change color values in material properties.
+- ✅ Rotate objects. <HaiStartingFromTag version={"NEW_VIXXY_VERSION"} small={true} />

+The following is possible and worth a special mention as they were not possible if you were used to animation-based systems:
 - ✅ Change texture slots in material properties.
 - ✅ Change the text string of a TextMeshPro / TextMeshProUGUI / Text component, with float number formatting.

 The following is not yet available as of the current version.
 - ❌ Cannot change material slot in a Renderer.
 - ❌ Cannot change any other property.
-- ❌ Cannot translate, scale, or rotate objects.
+- ❌ Cannot translate, or scale objects.

 ### Multiple object groups